 Early in the second half, both South players in the Open final had to deal with the first of this week’s problems…

 Tamer Eissa’s 1NT response left Mohamed Said with the problem posed earlier.
-There is no explanation of the 2NT rebid in the VuGraph records and this pair’s convention cards offers no clues either, but it seems clear that it shows some sort of good hand.
+There is no explanation of the 2NT rebid in the VuGraph records and this pair’s convention card offers no clues either, but it seems clear that it shows some sort of good hand.
 Eissa advanced with a natural 3♦ and now Said rebid his solid suit.
-Eissa’s subsequent bidding suggests that he thinks 3♠ agreed diamonds, although quite what 4♥ was intended as remains a mystery.
+Eissa’s subsequent bidding suggests that he thought 3♠ agreed diamonds, although quite what 4♥ was intended as remains a mystery.
 The upshot, though, is that the UAE pair managed to climb to the five-level under their own steam.

 Having listened to the informative auction, Sumit Mukherjee (left) led the ♣3 and Rajeshwar Tewari put in the ♣9.
 After winning with the ♣Q, declarer cashed six rounds of trumps, neither defender throwing a heart.
 Said then exited with a club to the ace, but Tewari played a top diamond, forcing declarer to ruff.
 There was no way for declarer to avoid losing three hearts: N/S -200.